 The Life of Langham Dome

-About forty concrete Dome teachers were built across the UK.
-Many have been demolished or simply fallen apart.
+About forty-five concrete Dome teachers were built across the UK.
+Most have been demolished or simply fallen apart.
 Langham is a lucky survivor.

 1942 – 43 Very New and Very Top Secret